semitable/semitable.github.io/_pages/about.md

 I am the author and maintainer of the [Multi-Robot Warehouse](https://www.github.com/semitable/robotic-warehouse) environment for multi-agent RL research.
 I also developed and maintain the Python version of [Level-based Foraging](https://www.github.com/semitable/lb-foraging).
 Our group has been using both environments to develop new and exciting algorithms for MARL.
 I am the first author of two such algorithms: Shared Experience Actor-Critic (SEAC), and Selective Parameter Sharing (SePS) that have been published in NeurIPS (2020) and ICML (2021) respectively.

+Finally, I am a co-author of [E-PyMARL](https://github.com/uoe-agents/epymarl), a library for MARL which has been widely used by the community.

 Keywords: Machine Learning, Deep Reinforcement Learning (RL), Multi-agent Systems, Exploration in RL.